Cost-Effective Strategies for Infectious Diseases: A Multi-Objective Framework with an Interactive Dashboard: Methods

 The governing equations~(\ref{eq01}--\ref{eq06}) represent the changes in each compartment.

-where $\lambda(t)=(1-\mu(t))\mathcal{R}_0\frac{\alpha}{1-\tau} I/N$ is the force of infection, $\mathcal{R}_0$ is the basic reproduction number, $1/\alpha$ is the average infectious period, $\tau$ represents the infectious period reduction due to testing or contact tracing policies, $\mu(t)$ is the time-dependent transmission reduction resulting from policy interventions, and $N = S+E+I+R$.
+where $\lambda(t)=(1-\mu(t))\mathcal{R}_0\frac{\alpha}{1-\tau} I/N$ is the force of infection, $\mathcal{R}_0$ is the basic reproduction number, $1/\alpha$ is the average infectious period, $\tau$ represents the average infectious period reduction that accounts for the shortened infectious period resulting from public health interventions, e.g. testing and contact tracing. $\mu(t)$ is the time-dependent transmission reduction resulting from policy interventions, and $N = S+E+I+R$.
 The parameter $\mu(t)$ consists of a set of values $\mu_i$, each representing the level of transmission reduction during a specific period.
 The index $i$ corresponds to the period starting on day $14 \times (i - 1)$ from the beginning of the simulation, with each period spanning two weeks.
 The details regarding $\mu(t)$ are provided in Appendix~\ref{asec1}.
-The parameter $\xi$ represents the average number of daily imported cases to the country; $1/\kappa$ is the mean latent period, i.e., the average time from infection to becoming infectious; $1/\gamma$ is the average removal period, referring to the time from isolation to recovery or death; and $f$ is the fatality rate, defined as the probability of death among infected cases.
 Notably, the infectious period does not begin with the onset of symptoms but rather with the start of infectiousness.
 For example, patients infected with COVID-19 can be infectious two days before developing symptoms \cite{beforeSymptom}.
 Figure~\ref{fig:02} presents a flowchart of the model.